-Field Name Type Description Description ChangeView: Writable, optional, multi-line Restricts access to depot paths to a particular point in time.
+Field Name Туре Description ChangeView: Writable, optional, multi-line Restricts access to depot paths to a particular point in time.
 Files specified for the ChangeView field are read-only: they may be opened but not submitted.
-For example: //depot/path/.
-01000 visible if they were so s in the specified path will not be ubmitted after the specified changelist ing a ChangeView path may not be omatic labels can be used as t mappings on stream specs and in on client specs.
-Type: Writable, Specifies the type of client: optional client: · writeable The default. readonly for short lived clients used in build automation scripts.
-Such clients cannot edit or submit files. partitioned fragment the db.1 that a client has sy performance issue a read-only or partireadonly or padb.have table.
-I specified with the configurable by an only and partitioner ents in build automation scripts can have table, which records the files reced.
-If you are experiencing as when syncing, consider using use tioned client.
-A client of type artitioned is assigned its own The location of this table must first be client.readonly.dir administrator.
-See also "Using readd clients in automated builds" in Administrator Guide
+For example: //depot/path/. @1000 visible if they were s s in the specified path will not be ubmitted after the specified changelist ing a ChangeView path may not be Note The names of automatic labels can be used as specifiers in import mappings on stream specs and in the ChangeView on client specs.
+Type: Writable, optional Specifies the type of client: writeable The default. readonly for short lived clients used in build automation scripts.
+Such clients cannot edit or submit files. partitioned similar to readonly but with the additional ability to edit and submit files using that client.
+Note Using writeable clients in build automation scripts can fragment the db.have table, which records the files that a client has synced.
+If you are experiencing performance issues when syncing, consider using use a read-only or partitioned client.
+A client of type readonly or partitioned is assigned its own db.have table.
+The location of this table must first be specified with the client.readonly.dir configurable by an administrator.
+See also "Using read- only and partitioned clients in automated builds" in Helix Core Server Administrator Guide